williamdemeo/Math700Spring2014/README.md

 Git or GitHub before this class, and I am more than willing to work with any student who has limited experience with or knowledge of computers or computing.

-If you are new to Git, please try [this 15 minute tutorial][].
+If you are new to Git, please try the [15 Git minute tutorial][].
 Also, the [git--the simple guide][] and the [GitHub help pages][] are excellent.

 Git is very easy to use, and you only need the very basics for what we will do